harrylu99/blog/docs/js/VariableObject.md

 We use the activation object (AO) to represent the variable object in the context of a function.

-The AO and the variable object(VO) are actually one thing, but the differences is that AO is normative or engine implementation, it can not be accessed in the JavaScript environment, the execution context of the variable object will be activated when entering an execution context.
+The AO and the variable object(VO) are one thing, but the difference is that AO is normative or engine implementation, it can not be accessed in the JavaScript environment, the execution context of the variable object will be activated when entering an execution context.

 The AO is created when it enters the function context and is initialized by the function's arguments property.
 The value of arguments property is an Arguments object.